theNewDynamic/minjinlee.com/_posts/2017-10-27-pbs-newshour-video-essay-in-my-humble-opinion.md

 ---

 To see the video essay about my family in North Korea, please click the link.
-Thank you.&nbsp;
+Thank you.